-Recent months have seen numerous Government measures designed to help businesses through the Covid-19 pandemic, from the furloughing scheme and deferred VAT payments to subsidised business loans.
+Over the course of the Covid-19 pandemic we have seen numerous Government measures designed to help businesses, from the furloughing scheme and deferred VAT payments to subsidised business loans.
 Many businesses will have made use of some of these schemes, and perhaps also received a (taxable) business rates grant.
 Nonetheless, many healthy and until now, profitable businesses will have seen a big hit to the amount of revenue coming in over the last few months.
-Bills still need to be paid, and with the furlough scheme now in a new phase of employer contributions, costs are about to rise.
+Bills still need to be paid, and following the end of the furlough scheme, costs will be rising.
 This means that in accounting terms, and possibly in terms of cash, there will be many businesses currently operating at a loss.

 It is therefore critical that business owners utilise any tax losses as efficiently as possible.
 Some thoughts on this are set out below.
 Of course, there are always other steps which can be taken to minimise the overall cost burden on the business, for example, reducing overheads through reigning in discretionary spending on such areas as marketing, but one of the most important areas to consider is the utilisation of tax losses.

 Different rules apply to different business structures and different types of loss, so the following need to be considered separately:

 |Self-employed/partnership trade losses||Trading company losses|

 |Capital losses||Capital losses|

 Trading loss relief for individuals/partners